Prototocyon: Description

 Prototocyon was a small canine similar to the bat-eared fox in overall morphology and likely in habits as well.
 It differed from the modern bat-eared fox mainly in its more primitive dentition.

 Fossil distribution

 Fossil remains of P. curvipalatus were recovered from the early Pleistocene Upper Siwaliks horizon of the Siwalik Hills, India (Colbert 1935; Pilgrim 1932).

-Fossils of P recki have been found by the Olduvai gorge area in Tanzania.
+Fossils of P recki have been found in the Olduvai Gorge area of Tanzania.